Steven Engel: Office of Legal Counsel

 In May 2019, Engel issued an opinion concluding that the former White House Counsel, Don McGahn, was immune from compelled congressional testimony.
 The House Judiciary Committee challenged that decision, and Engel's opinion was rejected by U.S. District Judge Ketanji Brown Jackson, who was later nominated by Joe Biden to the D.C.
 Circuit Court of Appeals.
 Jackson's opinion was twice reversed by a three-judge panel of the D.C.
 Circuit.

 In June 2019, Engel issued an OLC opinion supporting the Justice Department's decision not to release Donald Trump's tax returns.

 In September 2019, Engel authored the OLC opinion of the Justice Department to not forward the Trump–Ukraine scandal whistleblower complaint to Congress.
 The Council of the Inspectors General on Integrity and Efficiency concluded that Engel's opinion had a "chilling effect on effective oversight" and was "wrong as a matter of law and policy"; urging him to withdraw or modify it.
 Engel responded that the opinion had simply applied the law as it was written and that it did not construe the statutory provisions protecting whistleblowers.

 In a letter dated November 3, 2019, Engel argued that White House advisors have "absolute immunity" from being subpoenaed to testify in the impeachment inquiry against Donald Trump.

 On September 9, 2020, President Donald Trump identified Engel among a list of potential future nominees to the Supreme Court.

 In January 2021, after then-President Donald Trump's re-election bid failed, Trump undertook a number of unprecedented acts to overturn the 2020 election, including a pressure campaign to request the Justice Department to falsely claim fraud and invalidate the results of the election in key battleground states.
-Engel, along with Richard Donoghue and others, refused to carry out the scheme and reportedly threatened to resign if he replaced Acting Attorney General Jeffrey Rosen with Assistant Attorney General Jeffrey B. Clark in an effort to overturn the election.
+Engel, along with Richard Donoghue and others, refused to carry out the scheme and reportedly threatened to resign if he replaced acting Attorney General Jeffrey Rosen with Assistant Attorney General Jeffrey Clark in an effort to overturn the election.
 On June 23, 2022, Engel testified in the fifth public hearing of the United States House Select Committee on the January 6 Attack.